bluz71/bluz71.github.io/_posts/2018-02-26-more-vim-tips.md

 ```

 The above configuration will store Vim change histories in a private
-subdirectory of  `/tmp`, which on modern Linux and Mac workstations is carved
+subdirectory of  `/tmp`, which on modern Linux workstations is carved from RAM.
-from RAM.
-If one desires to persist *undos* across reboots then please replace
+If one desires to persist *undos* across reboots then please replace `/tmp`
-`/tmp` with a directory in your home directory such as `$HOME/.vim/undodir` for
+with a directory in your home directory such as `$HOME/.vim/undodir` for
 example.
 Note, in the latter case you may need to periodically clean the undo
 directory since it will accumulate changes forever.